 I’ve seen coworkers come and go, upper management replaced, and middle management told to pack their shit and leave, only to be hired 5 minutes later because their replacement has no idea where anything was.

-Best check your head the door first.
+You best check your head at the door first.
 Working at a startup requires a special type of person.
 It requires someone who thrives in the unknown and gets the job done.
 You might have the technical chops.

 You might have an idea about scaling, and repeatable processes, maybe how to really move the needle, and you believe in the mission of the company.